jchip/nix-clap/README.md

 - Unbind top level options can be specified before or after commands.
 - Allow arbitrary unknown commands that do not have arguments.
 - Allow multiple custom value type coercions for each command.

+### Multiple Commands

+Example: `prog add 1 2 3 4 -. mult 4 5 6 7 8`

+> First Command: `add` with four numbers input
+> Second Command: `mult` with five numbers input

+- Since there are multiple commands with variadic arguments, the `-.` in the middle terminates the `add` command.

+### Sub Commands

+Example: `prog calc add 1 2 3 4 -. mult 4 5 6 7`

+> Main command: `calc`
+> Sub Command: `add` that can take variadic number of numbers
+> Sub Command: `mult` that can take variadic number of numbers

+- Since there are multiple sub commands, the `-.` in the middle terminates the `add` sub command.

 ## Terminating and Resuming